What expectations should you have of your physician or surgeon when they see you?

 Every physician and surgeon in BC is required to provide up-to-date contact information.
 If a physician or surgeon has not updated their profile or informed us of an address change, we do not have access to their new contact information.

-The College does not gather information from physicians and surgeons about whether they perform a particular procedure or have a specific expertise or special interest beyond their formal academic credentials.
+The College does not gather information from physicians and surgeons about whether they perform a particular procedure or have a specific expertise or focused area of practice beyond their formal academic credentials.

 In most cases, a reasonable administrative fee will likely apply to cover photocopying costs, courier, staff time, etc. The physician or surgeon should provide an estimate of the copying fees in advance.
 (While Doctors of BC has provided fee guidelines, payment of fees is a matter between a physician/surgeon and the patient.)

 If the record is requested by the patient for personal use, the physician or surgeon is entitled to collect the fee prior to providing the copy.
 Thirty days is considered a reasonable time frame for providing the copies.

 There are a number of reasons why a physician or surgeon may choose to limit a prescription, including the nature of the drug, side effects, toxic effects, or the need for follow-up based on the patient.

 When a medication is prescribed, the physician or surgeon has a responsibility to advise a patient about drug effects and interactions, side effects, contraindications, precautions, and any other information pertinent to the use of the medication.